Total Pageviews

 2) To recall the single line melodies that began Op.
 60, thus closing the circle.

 Sor almost never used artificial harmonics.
 Though he was aware of them, he felt they were difficult, unreliable, and took the right hand out of optimal position.
 You’ll notice that, by using natural harmonics, 4th fret notes will be noticeably out of tune.
 (A consequence of modern tempered tuning.)
-To avoid this, some players today use artificial harmonics when playing this piece.
+To avoid this, some players today prefer to use artificial harmonics when playing this piece.
 Indeed, I considered it myself.
-But keeping to natural harmonics gives the player practice in accurately locating the 4th and 3rd fret harmonics, which are not directly over the fret.
+But keeping to natural harmonics gives the player practice in accurately locating the 4th and 3rd fret harmonics, which aren’t directly over the fret.
 Besides, the slightly out of tune 4th fret harmonics add a bit of piquancy to this lovely piece.

 i i i